 2. Market Knowledge

 Your outsourcing partner has experience working for a bunch of clients.
 They understand the market dynamics and know their capabilities.
-For instance, an Agile development company conducts retrospectives frequently.
+For instance, a software development company conducts retrospectives frequently.

 These retrospectives help them understand what they did right while working on the previous projects, what went wrong and why, and how they can improve and not commit the same mistakes again.